SyverGiswold/custom-css-chrome-extension/README.md

-Super basic plugin that allows you to add costume css to websites
+Super basic plugin that allows you to add costume css to websites.
+It's probably buggy.